kayceesrk/kayceesrk.github.io/_posts/2015-10-27-profiling-the-stack.md

   C_CALL1 caml_create_string
 {% endhighlight %}

-And all you want is the caller of the standard library function in your code.
+And all you want is to find out the caller of that standard library function in your code.
 A stack depth of a small number should provide you this information.
 You might have to play around with the stack depth to identify what you are looking for.

 # Profiling N-queens